Take The Longest Float Trip In Connecticut This Summer On The Farmington River

-While Farmington River Tubing is the premier river tubing in Connecticut, you can also enjoy a leisurely day on an inner tube at Lake Compounce in Bristol.
-The popular seasonal park boasts a spectacular lazy river.
-The Croc-O-Nile is perfect for a bit of relaxing on the crystal clear water as the sun shines down.
-However, that’s just the start of the fun at Lake Compounce, which also features water slides and Mammoth Falls, an epic family tubing adventure you really have to experience to believe.
-If you need to cool down quickly, stand under the Clipper Cove and wait for 300 gallons of water to fall down on you.
+While Farmington River Tubing is the premier river tubing adventure in Connecticut, you can also enjoy a leisurely day on an inner tube at the beautiful Lake Compounce in Bristol.
+This fun and popular seasonal park boasts a spectacular lazy river.
+The Croc-O-Nile is perfect for a bit of relaxing on the crystal clear water as the sun shines down on you.
+However, that’s just the start of all of the fun at Lake Compounce, which also features water slides and Mammoth Falls, an epic family tubing adventure you really have to experience to believe.
+If you need to cool down quickly, then simply stand under the Clipper Cove and wait for 300 gallons of water to fall down on you.

 What are the most popular water sports in Connecticut?

 Floating just might be the most popular of all the water sports in Connecticut.
 However, you might also want to try kayaking in Connecticut.
-Indian River Marina, in Clinton, for example, is an ideal spot to rent a standup paddleboard or a kayak.
-Once you’ve chosen a kayak, head out onto the water.
-You can even join a sunset paddle tour or a moon light paddle tour.
+Indian River Marina, in Clinton, for example, is an ideal spot to rent a standup paddleboard or a kayak, which are two very popular recreational activities here in the Nutmeg State.
+Once you’ve chosen a paddleboard or kayak, just head out onto the water.
+You can even join a beautiful sunset paddle tour or a spectacular moonlight paddle tour.

 If you prefer letting someone else do the paddling, join a tiki boat tour with Captain John’s Tiki Tours.
 Scenic tours are available during the day and in the evening.